rymaju/ryanjung.dev/content/blog/everything-you-needed-to-learn-in-fundies/index.md

 I still agree with most of this, but not all.
 I realize that I myself did not fully understand many of these concepts as clearly as I thought.
 I have striked out and added some words/phrases to remove misleading or factually incorrect information.

 My writing is also awful.
-I wish I had paid more attention in my English writing classes.
+I wish I had paid more attention in English.

 ---